bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 In the previous section, we discussed some theoretical ideas around **NPC** problems and how they can be really difficult (e.g. probably exponential time in the worse case).
-However, in many cases the **NPC** problems we come across rarely get into this worse case behavior and thus we can either practically solve them.
+However, in many cases the **NPC** problems we come across rarely get into this worse case behavior, allowing us to practically solve some rather interesting problems.
 Let's take a look at a particular **NPC** problem and some of its applications to see why this might be the case.

 |h3| Boolean Satisfiability |h3e|